kalarsu/letscodejavascript/README.md

             });
         });

-o	sudo node_modules/.bin/mocha src/test.js
+    - sudo node_modules/.bin/mocha src/test.js
         - When there is no error
         - When there are errors (function add()   ,change to a - b)

 2. Mocha is TDD (Test-Driven development) framework.
 Another popular framework is Jasmine (BBD: Behavior-Driven development) http://jasmine.github.io/.
 TDD is more focus on programmer, BDD is more focus on communication for none programmer.
 It’s all about script differences, but they all doing the same thing.